Haworthiopsis 'Crocodile Skin'

-Hardiness: Haworthias like warmer temperatures in the summer but cool in the winter.
-However, they do not like being too cold.
-H. 'Crocodile Skin' can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.
+Temperature: This plant likes warmer temperatures in summer but cooler in winter.
+H. 'Crocodile Skin' can withstand temperatures as low as 30 °F (-1.1 °C).
+USDA Plant Hardiness Zones 10a to 11b, 30 to 50 °F (-1.1 to 10 °C).

-Learn more at How to Grow and Care for Haworthia.
+Learn more at How to Grow and Care for Haworthiopsis.

-Haworthia species are generally non-toxic to humans and animals.
+H. 'Onigawara' is considered non-toxic to humans and animals.

-- Back to genus Haworthia
+- Back to genus Haworthiopsis

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus